 Due to limited parking facilities only typical passenger vehicles (i.e. sedans, SUV's etc.) are allowed to register for on campus parking facilities.
 Vehicles and equipment of a non-typical passenger nature (i.e. tractors, boats, RV's, trailers) can not be registered.

 Eligibility and Requirements

-* Commuter students are subject to all parking and motor vehicle regulations.
-Students who live off campus are considered commuter students, not visitors.
+- Commuter students are subject to all parking and motor vehicle regulations.
+Students who live off campus are considered commuter students, not guests.

-6. The Cornell parking permit must be placed completely by its adhesive and unobstructed with the printed side facing outward in the lower right-hand corner (passenger side) of the REAR windshield or facing outward in the upper left-hand corner (passenger side) of the FRONT windshield if the rear window is tinted.
+- The Cornell parking permit must be placed completely by its adhesive and unobstructed with the printed side facing outward in the upper right-hand corner (passenger side) of the REAR windshield or facing outward in the upper left-hand corner (passenger side) of the FRONT windshield if the rear window is tinted.

 Student Parking Policy

 Cornell College utilizes a zone plan for student parking.
 The plan was designed by a committee of students, faculty members and staff members.
 Students may park in their designated zone only.
 The one zone for upperclass students includes all student allocated parking lots.

 - Sophomore, junior, and senior students will be assigned to the All Student Zone.
 Parking anywhere else on College property is prohibited.